cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-SCHAPI-NATIONAL HYDROMETRIC DATA SUPERVISOR-EN.md

 # Project implementation

 The project objectives are as follows:
-* Supervision of hydrometric and meteorological data, in cartographic, graphical and table form.
+* Supervision of hydrometric and meteorological data, in cartographic, graphic and tables.
 * Visualization of forecasts from models and the creation of expertise.
 * Management of hydrological, technical and system alarms.